aragon/hack/docs/guides-agent-app.md

 The [aragonCLI]((https://hack.aragon.org/docs/cli-intro).)
 (Command Line Interface) is what we use to create, interact with, and develop Aragon apps.

-Install it from NPM by running the following command:
+If you haven't done so already, install it from NPM by running the following command:

 `npm install -g @aragon/cli`

-Hopefully, it downloaded successfully 😊.
+Hopefully, it installed successfully 😊.

- If not, you should take a quick look at the [installing aragonCLI](https://hack.aragon.org/docs/guides-faq#installing-aragoncli) section of our [troubleshooting guide](/docs/guides-faq#installing-aragonCLI).
-It should help diagnose and fix the problem.
+ If not, we recommend you take a quick look at the [installing aragonCLI](https://hack.aragon.org/docs/guides-faq#installing-aragoncli) section of our [troubleshooting guide](/docs/guides-faq#installing-aragonCLI).
+It should help diagnose and fix the problem 🧐.

 If that still doesn't fix things 😟, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
 We're more than happy to help.

-Note that even if you've already installed the CLI, you might want to reinstall it to make sure you're up to date with the latest version.
+Note that if it's been a while since you last installed the CLI, you might want to reinstall it to make sure you're up to date with the latest version.

 ## 2. Install the Agent app

-Now that we've downloaded aragonCLI 🎉, we're ready to install the [Agent app](https://blog.aragon.one/aragon-agent-beta-release/).
+Now that we've installed aragonCLI 🎉, we're ready to install the [Agent app](https://blog.aragon.one/aragon-agent-beta-release/).

 aragonCLI installs the [`aragon dao`](https://hack.aragon.org/docs/cli-dao-commands) commands.
 We use these to interact directly with our DAO from the command line.
 They're also available directly using the `dao` shortcut.